HOW-TO GUIDE

 4. Knees Are High

-A cramped riding position can put unnecessary strain on many parts of your body—from your feet up through your knees, hips, and back.
+A cramped riding position can put unnecessary strain on many parts of your body—from your feet up through your knees, hips, and back and negatively impact motorcycle ergonomics.
 Try stretching out a bit more by moving your foot position forward.
 If this doesn’t quite do the trick, you may need to test-sit some seats that offer a different position.

 5. Reaching Too Far